CloudLabsAI-Azure/Azure-VMware-Solution/Instructor-guide/Hand_on-Lab-02/Getting_Stated.md

 # **Getting Started with the Lab Environment**

-Welcome to your Azure Vmware Solution workshop!
-We've prepared a seamless environment for you to explore and learn about Deploy VMware VMs in AVS, Enabling Managed SNAT for Azure VMware Solution workloads and Configuring a DNS forwarder in the Azure portal.
+Welcome to your Azure VMware Solution workshop!
+We've prepared a seamless environment for you to explore and learn about deploying VMware VMs in AVS, Enabling Managed SNAT for Azure VMware Solution workloads, and Configuring a DNS forwarder in the Azure portal.
 Let's begin by making the most of this experience.

 ### **Let's Get Started with the Azure Portal**